Lancaster House: York House

+Stafford House

+The lease of the house was subsequently purchased by the 2nd Marquess of Stafford (later 1st Duke of Sutherland) and was under his direction that it was completed during the period of 1833 to 1838.
+As a result of the significant expenditure incurred by the Duke to complete the house and add an additional story, the lease was surrendered and the Duke secured a new 99-year lease on 5 July 1841 at a cost of £72,000.
+The building was thereafter known as Stafford House for the remainder of the 19th century.

 The completed building was three floors in height, the state rooms being on the first floor or piano nobile, family living rooms on the ground floor and family bedrooms on the second floor.
 There was also a basement containing service rooms and wine cellar.
-The interior, featured an imperial staircase which was designed by Sir Charles Barry, as well Louis XIV Style rooms which were lavishly decorated.
+The interior, featured an imperial staircase which was designed by Sir Charles Barry, as well Louis XIV style rooms which were lavishly decorated.

 The Sutherlands’ liberal politics and love of the arts attracted many distinguished guests, including the factory reformer the Earl of Shaftesbury, the anti-slavery author Harriet Beecher Stowe and the Italian revolutionary leader Giuseppe Garibaldi.
 Chopin gave a recital there in 1848 in the presence of Queen Victoria.

-Queen Victoria is said to have remarked to the 2nd Duchess of Sutherland on arriving at Stafford House, "I have come from my House to your Palace."
+Queen Victoria is said to have remarked to Harriet Sutherland-Leveson-Gower, Duchess of Sutherland on arriving at Stafford House, "I have come from my House to your Palace."
 With its ornate decoration and the dramatic sweep of the great staircase, the Grand Hall is a magnificent introduction to one of the finest town houses in London.
 In 1877 the House became the eponymous home of the Stafford House Committee for the Relief of Sick and Wounded Turkish Soldiers, formed by the 3rd Duke to aid Ottoman refugees and wounded during the Russo-Turkish War.

+The house went out of royal favour after Anne Sutherland-Leveson-Gower, Duchess of Sutherland died, in 1888 and her husband married his mistress within months.